Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 Hand Stitching with silk threads into watercolor paper. |

-- more texture so added oil pastel then layers of chalk pastel over that layer.
+- more texture, so I added oil pastel, then layers of chalk pastel over that layer.

 - gold dust mixed with acrylic medium to indicate the brassy details of the coffee table.

-- embroidery my signature into the far right upper corner.
+- Embroider my signature into the far right upper corner.

 ![]() |